-N. Solicitation of Drinking Water SRF Applications for Fiscal Year 2016
+M. Solicitation of Drinking Water SRF Applications for Fiscal Year 2017

-In fiscal year 2015 the Department will solicit loan applications for loan funds available in fiscal year 2016.
+In fiscal year 2016 the Department will solicit loan applications for loan funds available in fiscal year 2017.
 The process that will be used for solicitation and review of the applications will follow the same process and procedures described in this plan.
-Attachment D contains the loan application package for fiscal year 2016.
+Attachment D contains the loan application package for fiscal year 2017.
 The package includes the application form and instructions, priority point criteria and readiness to proceed criteria.
-The initial application receipt deadline for fiscal year 2016 applications is Feb.
-15, 2015.
+The initial application receipt deadline for fiscal year 2017 applications is Feb.
+15, 2016.
 Applications received by that date, that meet readiness to proceed criteria, will receive priority for funding over those received after that date.

-Carryover projects in the fiscal year 2015 Intended Use Plan are not eligible to compete for fiscal year 2016 funding unless reapplication is made by Feb.
-15, 2015.
+Carryover projects in the fiscal year 2016 Intended Use Plan are not eligible to compete for fiscal year 2017 funding unless reapplication is made by Feb.
+15, 2016.

-O. Anticipated Cash Draw Ratio (Proportionality)
+N. Anticipated Cash Draw Ratio (Proportionality)

 Missouri uses the cash flow model of the Drinking Water SRF.
 The federal capitalization grant is not used as security on the state match bonds.
-State matching funds are deposited into the Drinking Water SRF before capitalization grant funds are drawn.
+State match funds are deposited prior to using capitalization grant funds for Set-Aside expenditures.
+State match funds are disbursed prior to using capitalization grant funds for the loan program.